BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 Furthermore, the utilization of residual connections and layer normalization over a mini-batch (layer norm) serves as a valuable tool to combat the issue of vanishing gradients in deep neural networks, ensuring the efficient training and optimization of the translation model.

 In our case we do not acutally want to translate a sentence but we want to generate musical notes from a sequence of given notes.
-Therfore, we have no encoded information and there is no encoding envolved.
+Therfore, we have no encoded information and there is no encoding involved.
 We only need the decoder part.
 Furthermore, I only use one (masked) multi-head attention layer in each block.